Supporting Vulnerable Children

 Joel Jolly

 Joel and his wife, Susan, attend Edgefield First Baptist.
-Joel and Susan are the lead contacts for Edgefield County and coordinate the Edgefield county clothing closet and Blessed Beds Furniture ministry.
+Joel and Susan are the lead contacts for Edgefield County and coordinate the Edgefield County clothing closet and Blessed Beds Furniture ministry.

 Tod and Gretchen Sawyer

 Tod and Gretchen have served as foster parents over 10 years, caring for 10 children, four of whom joined their family permanently through adoption.
-Tod and Gretchen now are the proud parents of six girls!
+Tod and Gretchen now are proud parents of six girls!
 Gretchen and Tod Sawyer attend Victory Baptist church in North Augusta where they serve as the lead advocates for The Forgotten Initiative and focus on providing support to DSS.

 Church Awareness